-Measles, or Rubella(German Measles), is a contagious respiratory disease that can be spread through infected saliva or mucus.
+Measles, or Rubella, is a contagious respiratory disease that can be spread through infected saliva or mucus.
 It is a viral infection that causes a full-body rash.
 It is caused in paramyxovirus family and can be passed on through direct contact.
 The virus infects the respiratory tract and thereby, spreads throughout the body.
-Measles survive only on human hosts and is not known to occur in animals.
+It survive only on human hosts and is not known to occur in animals.
 It is a viral infection that is serious for small children but is preventable by vaccines.
 It is a leading cause of death in children.

 WHAT ARE THE SIGNS AND SYMPTOMS OF MEASLES?

 Measles is probably best known for full-body rash and the symptoms of measles always include fever with at least one of the three Cs – Cough, Coryza, Conjuctivitis.

-The main symptoms of Measles appear after an incubation period of 10-12 days, which includes:
+The main symptoms appear after an incubation period of 10-12 days, which includes: